14 July, 2012

 "Crazeee, crazeee, crazeee!"
 I muttered as I got closer.

 He was shouting at some small red-haired person dressed like a naval captain except for the neon green Crocs on her feet.
-I was quite sure they weren't regulation.
-Yes, it was a she and she looked very very familiar.
-My brain was hazy and I was gobsmacked as I thought I knew who I was looking at, but me brain rattled around the walls of me skull asking itself, "Whatever would she be doing and WHEN did she join the navy and WHY would she do such a thing?
-No, couldn't be."
+I was pretty sure they weren't regulation.
+Yes, it was a she and she looked very, very familiar.
+My brain was hazy, and I was gobsmacked as I thought I knew who I was looking at, but me brain rattled around the walls of me skull asking itself, "Whatever would she be doing and WHEN did she join the navy and WHY would she do such a thing?
+No, it couldn't be."

 "HEY YOU THERE, HOOK!"
 The female captain shouted.